pulumi/pulumi-terraform-bridge/pkg/tfbridge/README.md

 Automatically applies backwards compatibility best practices.

-The goal is to prevent breaking changes from Pulumi maintainers or from the upstream provider from causing breaking changes in minor version bumps.
+The goal is to prevent breaking changes by Pulumi maintainers or by the upstream provider from causing breaking changes in minor version bumps.
 We do this by deferring certain types of breaking changes to major versions.